Bastian/recipes/README.md

 The titles for ingredients and the instructions are not fixed and can be for example in your local language.
 Only the order matters.

-There must be exactly one `h1` header and two `h2` headers.
+There must be exactly one `h1` header and two to three `h2` headers.
 If the markdown does not fullfil these requirements, the script might not render the recipe correctly or maybe even not at all.

 ### Recipe list